 6. Contacting your ex despite the presence of a new partner

+That answer pretty much lies in your actions.
 Agreed, it’s difficult to completely switch off ties when you have shared history.
 But there are boundaries for being friends with an ex as well.
-Messaging them, interfering in their new relationship, hanging out with their friends all lead to emotional entanglements you can do without.
+Messaging them, interfering in their new relationship, and hanging out with their friends all lead to emotional entanglements you can do without.

 What to do: You can certainly be friends with your ex but that friendship does not happen immediately after divorce.
 Follow the no-contact rule as far as possible and give time for the wounds to heal.
 Wait until you are well and truly over them before forming a new relationship with them.